 The Other De Boys Boys

 Orlando, the youngest son of the deceased Sir Rowland de Boys, is the main focus of As You Like It.
 But the play shows Orlando’s two older brothers: Oliver and Jaques.
 In three of the productions I saw (Grassroots Shakespeare Company, Westminster College, and Creekside Theatre Festival), Oliver de Boys was one of the most compelling supporting characters.
-Shakespeare has given the character some marvelous character growth, chaing from being an angry, haughty oldest brother to being humbled and mending his relationship with Orlando.
+Shakespeare has given the character some marvelous character growth, changing from being an angry, haughty oldest brother to being humbled and mending his relationship with Orlando.
 It is one of best and most realistic changes of heart in the Shakespeare canon and gives the play a lovely message about the importance of forgiveness.
 (This theme is treated better in As You Like It than in The Two Gentlemen of Verona or The Tempest.)

 And then there is Jaques de Boys.
 In keeping with the trope of the neglected, unloved middle child, many people forget that he exists, and Shakespeare barely uses the character.
 Jacques de Boys is named in the first scene but does not appear until the final scene, where he announces Duke Frederick’s abdication.
 As a middle child in a family of sons, I have a soft spot for this minor, overlooked character.